Egypt lobby in the United States

+Goals

 A key goal of Egypt's lobbyists is to secure a large allocation of foreign aid; more than $50 billion in American aid has gone to Egypt since 1975.
 According to ProPublica, this massive amount of American aid has "enabled" the Egyptian government to postpone democratic reform.

+History

+Mubarak regime

 According to ProPublica, in 2007-8 Egypt ranked sixth in a list of the number of meetings between lobbyists for foreign governments and congressmen.